 Moon Audio is proud to host and share the return of the legendary Dennis Had, to the world of tube headphone audio.
 This IHA-1 Dragon Version, stereo vacuum tube headphone amplifier maintains Dennis' philosophy reinforced over decades of listening, designing and building audio amplification.

 For tube rolling, the rectifier tubes should be of the direct heater type like the 5Y3, 5U4, 274B or NOS and factory fresh direct heated filament types.
-The indirect filament type like a 5AR4 are fine to use but to his ear they do not even come close to a directly heated filament type.
+The indirect filament type like a 5AR4 is fine to use but to his ear, they do not even come close to a directly heated filament type.

 Please keep in mind this is a direct coupled design without any coupling caps or output attenuation resistors in the signal path.
 Purity at its best.

 This Exclusive Dragon version includes:

 Frequency Response 12 Hz to 32 KHz + - 0 dB

 Power output into 40 ohms 1.7 watts less than 1% THD 2nd harmonic